-This occurs when someone is treated less favourably than another person because of a protected characteristic which they have.
+This occurs when a person is treated less favourably than another, not on the merits, but on the grounds of a protected characteristic they have.
+For example, overlooking a job applicant because of their gender or sexuality.
 It includes both associative discrimination and perceptive discrimination.

-This occurs when a condition, rule, policy or practice is applied across the board but particularly disadvantages people who share a protected characteristic – for example, an office is advertised on the basis that it is only open to those with a driving licence, which places disabled people at a particular disadvantage.
-Indirect discrimination can be justified if it can be shown that is a proportionate means of achieving a legitimate aim.
+This occurs when a practice, policy or rule applies to everyone in the same way but particularly disadvantages people who share a protected characteristic – for example, an office is advertised on the basis that it is only open to those with a driving licence, which places disabled people at a particular disadvantage.
+Indirect discrimination can be justified only if it can be shown that it is a proportionate means of achieving a legitimate aim.
 This means that the employer must act reasonably and should be able to show that he or she has considered less discriminatory alternatives.

 Harassment is unwanted conduct, related to a protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
 It applies to all protected characteristics except marriage/civil partnership and pregnancy/maternity.

-This occurs when a person is treated unfairly because he or she has made or supported a complaint or raised a grievance under the Act.
+This occurs when an individual is treated unfairly or has suffered a detriment because they made or supported a complaint or raised a grievance under the Act.

 The application of the Act to clergy offices is complex because the legal categories of workers dealt with by the Act are tailored to the secular sphere and do not reflect the particular characteristics of some ecclesiastical offices.

-Here in the Diocese of Oxford, we believe that:
+Here in the Diocese of Oxford, our aim is: